City of Slaves

 THE MAJORITY RULES EVERYONE.

-But he can’t rescue his able-bodied foster family and friends from Earth.
-He needs to let them die in an alien slave ghetto.
+But he’s not allowed to rescue his able-bodied foster family and friends.
+He needs to act like a civilized telepath and let the humans die in an alien slave ghetto.

 Escape is impossible.
-Secrets are impossible among telepaths.
+Secrets are impossible among networked telepaths.
 Defiance is impossible, because the telepath masses always get what they want.
-The only way Thomas can save the people he loves is to win the respect of his astute new peers.
+The only way Thomas can save the people he loves is to win the respect of the most influential telepaths.
 But time is running out for the slaves, and Thomas has never been good at popularity.